-Thankfully, they’re not especially high-maintenance—though they do benefit from proper care.
+Another reason they're so beloved is they’re not especially high-maintenance—once you know what you're doing.
 Here’s our complete guide to cleaning, storing, and cooking with your stainless steel pan.

 Understanding Stainless Steel Pans